ekambaraml/openshift43-on-baremetal-upi/README.md

-# openshift43-on-baremetal-upi
-OpenShift 4.3 on User Provisioned Baremetal Infrastructure
+# Deploying OpenShift 4.3 on a user provisioned baremetal infrastructure

 ##  Architecture

 ## Deployment
-Steps to Deploying the OpenShift 4.3 on user provisioned Baremetal infrastructure.
+Steps to Deploying the OpenShift 4.3 on user provisioned baremetal infrastructure.

 ### - 1.
 Cluster sizing
 ### - 2.
 Hardware provisioning (Baremetal)